Skip to main content

 The Accumulation Phase

-Many really important factors need to be planned for.
 The biggest risks you face in the accumulation phase are death, disability, divorce, and unemployment.
 Most of these are something you have limited control over.
 However, there are ways to reduce these risks.

 Divorce and unemployment aren’t completely out of your control, but you’re only half of the equation.
-These aren’t necessarily something you can just insure away either.
+These aren’t something you can just insure away either.
 Prenuptial agreements can help keep order in the case of divorce, but they can’t prevent it from happening.

 How to Accumulate